jeremiahpslewis/trer/README.md

 - Wilson, Bryan, Cranston, Kitzes, Nederbragt and Teal (2017): Good enough practices in scientific computing, PLOS Computational Biology 13(6): 1-20, https://doi.org/10.1371/journal.pcbi.1005510

+### Code source:

+Some of the code used in making this reproducible was first created for this repository: https://github.com/jeremiahpslewis/alec